 There's another egg hidden in the Wing's schematics seen when Heero's in the hospital.
 It names the Gundam's composition as "Gundarium theta".

-Sandrock's OS apparently makes use of the Alice System, another nod to the original Gundam.
+Sandrock's OS apparently makes use of the ALICE System from Gundam Sentinel.

 Elites Are More Glamorous: The Specials/OZ, whose characters play important roles, and feature more in battle than the Alliance military in the first episodes.